Mr. Bharath: Plot

-Bharath leaves for the city and meets his biological father, Gopinath, as some strange man not revealing his true, real identity.
-After a business dealing, Bharath uses a brilliant, yet criminal strategy, to extricate money out of Gopinath which he uses as an investment to start his own business by venturing into the construction sector and rises to No 2 company within months keeping Gopinath's construction company, 'Gopinath constructions', which was the No.1 company in the same field, as his target.
+Bharath leaves for the city and meets his biological father, Gopinath, as some strange man not revealing his real identity.
+After a business dealing, Bharath uses a brilliant, yet criminal strategy, to extricate money out of Gopinath which he uses as an investment to start his own business by venturing into the construction sector and rises to second largest company within months keeping Gopinath's construction company, 'Gopinath constructions', which was the No.1 company in the same field, as his target.
 This angers Gopinath, as a result of which, Gopinath views Bharath as a strategic business enemy.
 Both Bharath and Gopinath try to overtake each other in an illegitimate way.
-Bharath however, hardworking and brilliant, also with the help of Sanjeevi (Goundamani), his local trustee, out cuts all chances and goes to make his company outrank Gopinath constructions to No.2 thus, becoming No 1.
+Bharath however, hardworking and brilliant, also with the help of Sanjeevi, his local trustee, out cuts all chances and goes to make his company outrank Gopinath constructions to become the number one company.

-Later Bharath once helps a girl from goons and takes to her home only to find out that the girl is Pushpa, Gopinath's daughter who happens to be his step-sister.
+Later, Bharath once helps a girl from goons and takes to her home only to find out that the girl is Pushpa, Gopinath's daughter who happens to be his step-sister.
 Due to this, Bharath wins the affection of Mrs. Gopinath (Who happens to be Bharath's stepmother) who starts to treat her like her own son, similar to Pushpa's brother.
-Bharath tactically arranges for a marriage of Pushpa with the son of a wealthy man Kumeresa Gounder on 31 August, the first remembrance of his mother.
-Kumaresa Goundar fully is made aware of Bharath's swearing, so he too helps him to fulfil the challenge which he has against Gopinath.
+Bharath tactically arrange marriage of Pushpa with the son of a wealthy man Kumeresa Gounder on 31 August, the first remembrance of his mother.
+Kumaresa Goundar aware of Bharath's swearing, so he too helps him to fulfill the challenge which he has against Gopinath.
 Bharath also uses the love connection between his rich born step-brother and austere Sanjeevi's sister to corner status-minded Gopinath by arranging the marriage on the same 31 August.
 Bharath uses every possible way to torture Gopinath to make him realise his mistake but Gopinath does not reciprocate instead becomes angrier as things go beyond business to personal vengeance.
-Bharath tactically makes various bottlenecks for Gopinath on Aug-31st, as Gopinath comes to realise that there is more than business Bharath was taking this plight into.
+Bharath tactically makes various bottlenecks for Gopinath on Aug-31st, as Gopinath comes to realise that there is more than business, Bharath was taking this plight into.

 Having lost his clutch with business, wealth and status, Gopinath slowly goes into bankruptcy thus unable to afford to his own children' wedding.
-In the meanwhile, Bharath invites him to inaugurate his orphanage on 31 August, the date when he planned to fulfil his mother's wish.
-Gopinath, furious with Bharath since he is the reason for his slump, hires a local goon Michael (Raghuvaran) who once was his enemy (also Bharath's) and proposes to kill Bharath at his own inaugural function on the same 31 August.
+Meanwhile, Bharath invites him to inaugurate his orphanage on 31 August, the date when he planned to fulfill his mother's wish.
+Gopinath, furious with Bharath since he is the reason for his slump, hires a local goon Michael who once was his enemy (also Bharath's) and proposes to kill Bharath at his own inaugural function on the same 31 August.
 Bharath reveals his mother's identity in the function as he waits for Gopinath to accept his mistake.